ClickHouse/clickhouse-docs/docs/en/cloud/manage/service-types.md

 ## Development

 `Development` services are designed for smaller workloads and starter projects.
 They are the lowest-cost option in ClickHouse Cloud.
 Though at a lower price than our other service types, `Development` services are still designed for high reliability and are replicated across two availability zones.

 `Development` services do not support autoscaling. `Development` services are best for internal projects and prototypes, and for developers just trying out ClickHouse.

+There is a throttling of underlying storage to prevent system overload.
+Continuous insert workload will be limited at 4 inserts per second per node.
+Temporary bursts of inserts are allowed at higher rate.

 :::note
 `Development` services are not supported for Azure.